mensur-durakovic/devfolio/content/blog/create-attractive-3d-product-screen-in-flutter/index.md

 }
 ```

-Here we are using ```Row``` widget so that we can position text "Quantity", decrease icon, current quantity value and increase icon next to each other on the X axis.
+Here we are using ```Row``` widget so that we can position the text "Quantity", decrease the icon, and current quantity value, and increase the icon next to each other on the X axis.

 We also have 2 ```onPressed``` event handlers ```decreaseQuantity``` and ```increaseQuantity``` which are executed when the user presses the ```IconButton```.